-Autumn is a fabulous time of year and with the warm weather fading, many people feel it is a better time of year for their pets, but that doesn't mean we can take our eye off the ball when looking after them.
+Autumn is a fabulous time of year and with the warm weather fading, many people feel it is a better time of year for their pets, but that doesn't mean we can take our eve off the ball when looking after them.

 Autumn joint alert!
 Older pets will often feel the cold in their joints; becoming sluggish and stiff.
-Don't ignore these signs, since arthritis is generally the underlying dog.
-You can see fluffy new bone (arrowed)

-typical of arthritis
+Don't ignore these signs, since arthritis is generally the underlying typical of arthritis problem.

-problem.
 This causes significant pain but our pets are often very bad at letting us know just how sore they are.
 There are many ways we can help them, so if your senior citizen is slowing down in the autumn, speak to us about how we can put the spring back in their step!

 Parasites are still a big issue!
-Ticks and harvest mites both enjoy the cooler, moist conditions and while fleas are in decline outside, they are quite happy to live in our centrally heated homes!
+Ticks and harvest mites both enjoy the cooler, moist conditions and while fleas are in decline outside. they are quite happy to live in our centrally heated homes!
 Keep up with your regular protection and do check with us that it covers all the right beasties!

-These tiny orange harvest mites are very itchy!
+These tiny orange harvest mites are

+very itchy!

-Poisonings are also a concern at this time of year, so keep an eye on what your pet is trying to eat, especially dogs on walks!
-Conkers, acorns and rotting fruit are plentiful on the ground but can cause upset tummies.
-Also be vigilant for anti-freeze, it is highly toxic but tastes very sweet, so cats in particular will readily lick it up.
+Poisonings are also a concern at this time of year, so keep an eye on what your is highly toxic but tastes very sweet, so cats in particular will readily lick it up.